oceanprotocol/ocean.js/docs/beginners_guide.md

 npm install
 ```

 At this point you may get some warning messages but there shouldn’t be any errors.
 As long as you don’t have any errors, you are ready to proceed.

 ## 4. Create a .env and config file

-Now we need to set up a configuration file that will determine where your datatoken and dataset are published to.
+Now we need to set up a configuration file that will determine where your Datatoken and dataset are published to.
 We will enter the local addresses where the Ocean Protocol services are running.
-When you are ready to deploy your datatoken on the Ethereum mainnet you will need to update these addresses, the process of live deploying your dataset and datatokens will be covered in a later blog post.
+When you are ready to deploy your Datatoken on the Ethereum mainnet you will need to update these addresses, the process of live deploying your dataset and datatokens will be covered in a later blog post.

 Start by creating a new `.env` file place the content as below: